Canadian Banks Approaching Bubble Territory

 My philosophy on markets is that when everyone thinks something is definitely going to happen, it's time to think again.

-So what's changed the long term investment picture?
+So what's changed the long-term investment picture?
 Well, a lot.
 For one thing, Canadian credit market debt just hit 2 trillion dollars, and the ratio of household debt to after-tax income now sits at a whopping 168%.

 Credit risk aside, even the most ardent dividend investor will admit that the Canadian market is oversaturated.
 The thesis has now shifted to foreign markets.
-Yet in these jurisdictions, Canadian banks have no competitive advantage to speak of against larger incumbents with home court/regulatory advantage.
+Yet, in these jurisdictions, Canadian banks have no competitive advantage to speak of against larger incumbents with home court/regulatory advantage.

 I think we're approaching a type of "blue sky" mentality that's dangerous for value investors.
 Now more than ever, it's important to check our biases.
 Particularly the endowment effect, which leads people to ascribe more value to things just because they own them.

-In this article, I'll try to make the case that the Big Five (TD, Scotiabank (NYSE:BNS), Royal Bank of Canada (NYSE:RY), CIBC (NYSE:CM) and Bank of Montreal (NYSE:BMO)) have at the very least, begun to trade outside of Warren Buffett's "zone of reasonableness."
+In this article, I'll try to make the case that the Big Five (TD, Scotiabank (NYSE:BNS), Royal Bank of Canada (NYSE:RY), CIBC (NYSE:CM) and Bank of Montreal (NYSE:BMO)) have, at the very least, begun to trade outside of Warren Buffett's "zone of reasonableness."

 1. Overvaluation Relative to Larger and More Profitable Peers

 If I asked you to name the U.S. bank currently trading at 1.8x book value, what bank do you think that is?
-JPMorgan Chase?
-Wells Fargo?
+JPMorgan Chase (NYSE:JPM)?
+Wells Fargo (NYSE:WFC)?

 Wrong.
 That bank is TD.

-Meanwhile, Wells Fargo (NYSE:WFC) and JPMorgan Chase (NYSE:JPM) trade at 1.5x and 1.4x book respectively, and represent the best of the breed.
-Both are billion dollar cash flow compounding, mid double digit ROE machines.
+Meanwhile, Wells Fargo and JPMorgan Chase trade at 1.5x and 1.4x book respectively, and represent the best of the breed.
+Both are billion dollar cash flow compounding, mid-double digit ROE machines.
 Wells is also the cost leader in the industry and has basically cornered the residential mortgage and commercial real estate markets.

 I think that on relative terms, Canadian banks are trading at an unjustifiable premium to their U.S. counterparts.